7 Evidence of Evolution

 Trace remains are fossilized evidence of living organisms, but not the actual organisms themselves.
 Examples of trace remains include footprints preserved in rock, mineralized feces (or coprolites), and the molds of once-inhabited burrows.
 The recent discovery of reptile footprints, in a location that would have been hundreds of miles from the sea, suggests that reptiles have been able to move into continental interiors for at least 318 million years.
 This discovery pushed back earlier estimates for the movement of reptiles away from the sea by several million years.

-Related organisms have similar bodily structures, or anatomy; for example, the skeletons of humans, rats, and bats are similar, despite numerous obvious differences.
-In fact, there is a bone-by-bone similarity in the bodies of these three animals.
+Related organisms have similar bodily structures or anatomy; for example, the skeletons of humans, rats, and bats are similar, despite numerous obvious differences.
+There is a bone-by-bone similarity in the bodies of these three animals.
 Anatomical similarities are particularly evident in a comparison of the forelimbs of the pterodactyl, bat, hawk, whale, and human (Fig 2).
-These animals live in different types of environments, and use their limbs for different functions–flying, swimming, or grasping and throwing.
+These animals live in different types of environments and use their limbs for different functions–flying, swimming, or grasping and throwing.
 Despite these different functions, all of these animals possess limbs with certain shared characteristics: a five-digit structure, a single large bone (humerus), two bones in the forearm (ulna and radius), and several wrist bones.
 These bones are homologous to each other, that is, they were inherited from a common ancestor.

 Figure 2: Homologies in vertebrate forelimbs.